-CEO pay has skyrocketed 1,322% since 1978
+CEO pay has skyrocketed 1,460% since 1978

-CEOs were paid 351 times as much as a typical worker in 2020
+CEOs were paid 399 times as much as a typical worker in 2021

-Report • By Lawrence Mishel and Jori Kandra • August 10, 2021
+Report • By Josh Bivens and Jori Kandra • October 4, 2022

 What this report finds: Corporate boards running America's largest public firms are giving top executives outsize compensation packages that have grown much faster than the stock market and the pay of typical workers, college graduates, and even the top 0.1%.
-In 2020, a CEO at one of the top 350 firms in the U.S. was paid \$24.2 million on average (using a "realized" measure of CEO pay that counts stock awards when vested and stock options when cashed in rather than when granted).
-This 18.9% increase from 2019 occurred because of rapid growth in vested stock awards and exercised stock options.
-Using a different "granted" measure of CEO pay, average top CEO compensation was \$13.9 million in 2020, slightly below its level in 2019.
-In 2020, the ratio of CEO-to-typical-worker compensation was 351-to-1 under the realized measure of CEO pay; that is up from 307-to-1 in 2019 and a big increase from 21-to-1 in 1965 and 61-to-1 in 1989.
-CEOs are even making a lot more than other very high earners (wage earners in the top 0.1%)-more than six times as much.
-From 1978 to 2020, CEO pay based on realized compensation grew by 1,322%, far outstripping S&P stock market growth (817%) and top 0.1% earnings growth (which was 341% between 1978 and 2019, the latest data available).
-In contrast, compensation of the typical worker grew by just 18.0% from 1978 to 2020.
+In 2021, we project that a CEO at one of the top 350 firms in the U.S. was paid \$27.8 million on average (using a "realized" measure of CEO pay that counts stock awards when vested and stock options when cashed in and ownership is taken).
+This 11.1% increase from 2020 occurred because of rapid growth in vested stock awards.
+Using a different "granted" measure of CEO pay (which counts the value of stock awards and options when announced (or "granted" rather than realized), average top CEO compensation was \$15.6 million in 2021, up 9.8% since 2020.
+In 2021, the ratio of CEO-to-typical-worker compensation was 399-to-1 under the realized measure of CEO pay; that is up from 366-to-1 in 2020 and a big increase from 20-to-1 in 1965 and 59-to-1 in 1989.
+CEOs are even making a lot more than other very high earners (wage earners in the top 0.1%)-almost seven times as much.
+From 1978 to 2021, CEO pay based on realized compensation grew by 1,460%, far outstripping S&P stock market growth (1,063%) and top 0.1% earnings growth (which was 385% between 1978 and 2020, according to the latest data available).
+In contrast, compensation of the typical worker grew by just 18.1% from 1978 to 2021.

-Why it matters: Exorbitant CEO pay is a major contributor to rising inequality that we could safely do away with.
-CEOs are getting more because of their power to set pay and because so much of their pay (more than 80%) is stock-related, not because they are increasing their productivity or possess specific, high-demand skills.
-This escalation of CEO compensation, and of executive compensation more generally, has fueled the growth of top 1.0% and top 0.1% incomes, leaving less of the fruits of economic growth for ordinary workers and widening the gap between very high earners and the bottom 90%.
+Why it matters: Exorbitant CEO pay is a contributor to rising inequality that we could restrain without doing any damage to the wider economy.
+CEOs are getting everhigher pay over time because of their power to set pay and because so much of their pay (more than 80%) is stock-related.
+They are not getting higher pay because they are becoming more productive or more skilled than other workers, or because of a shortage of excellent CEO candidates.
+This escalation of CEO compensation and of executive compensation more generally has fueled the growth of top 1% and top 0.1% incomes, leaving fewer of the gains of economic growth for ordinary workers and widening the gap between very high earners and the bottom 90%.
 The economy would suffer no harm if CEOs were paid less (or were taxed more).